genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/05_forms.md

 To do this, you must create each form element manually and take care of storing the data input by the user.

-Start by adding the elements to the template:
+Start by adding the elements to the template within the zero-form element:

 ```html title='home.template.ts'
 <zero-text-field>Quantity</zero-text-field>